 High Performance Team (HPT) Program

 A HPT is organized around the purpose of identifying, recruiting, and developing elite level talent.
-This team is developed from the Junior Elite and allows top Juniors to continue training and competing with their home team.
+These individuals come from the ranks of the Junior Elite and are provided with opportunity to continue training and competing with their home team.
 In this manner, younger triathletes are exposed to their training commitment and performance standards on a regular basis.
-These individual team members work very closely with their coach and his sports performance staff to move strategically through the developmental pipeline.
+These individual team members work very closely with their coach and his sports performance staff to move strategically through the USA Triathlon developmental pipeline.

 Age Appropriate Swim, Bike and Run Distance